-(i) Drill into duct and explore voided areas with an endoscope if tendon grouting operation were prematurely terminated prior to completely filling tendon.
-Probing is not allowed.
+8. Inspect duct and explore voided areas with a borescope if wax injection operation was prematurely terminated prior to completely filling duct.
 Determine location and extent of all voided areas.
-Fill voids using volumetric measuring vacuum grouting equipment in accordance with this Section.
+Fill voids using volumetric measuring vacuum wax injection equipment in accordance with this Section.